victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/PSet1/Solution A.md

-# Problem Set 1 - Space Cows Transportation
+# Problem Set 1.A - Space Cows Transportation

     Solution by Victor Correa
-    Time spend on this activity: 3 hours
+    Time spend on this activity: 7hours 25 minutes Completed on 11th September 2025
-    Completed on

 How to transport cows across the space when your spaceship has a weight limit and you want to **minimize** the number of trips across the universe.